 The wood pellet grill/smoker market is more competitive than ever before.
-Traeger as the original pellet BBQ manufacturer is having up their game to make sure their products stand out from the competition in their features and capabilities.
+Traeger as the original pellet BBQ manufacturer is having to up their game to make sure their products stand out from the competition in their features and capabilities.
 Therefore, Traeger has updated the pellet auger and induction/combustion fan motors fitted to their range of pellet grills along with a new range of D2 control panels which include WiFire technology.
-With this post, I want to discuss what improvements Traeger has made with the D2 Direct Drive system and how it differs from the pellet auger and fan motors fitted in previous generation of Traeger pellet grills.
+With this post, I want to discuss what improvements Traeger has made with the D2 Direct Drive system and how it differs from the pellet auger and fan motors fitted in the previous generation of Traeger pellet grills.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.

 The new D2 Direct Drive system is now fitted to all Traeger models in the Timberline, Ironwood and Pro Series pellet grill ranges.
 Not all Traeger models such as their portable pellet grills including the Tailgater and Scout or Range pellet grills feature the D2 Direct Drive system.
 Though that will likely change in the coming months/years.

 Traeger D2 Direct Drive Introduction

 The basic function of how a pellet grill works starts with a hopper holding a certain quantity of BBQ wood pellets.
 At the base of the hopper, there is an auger (screw) which is powered by an electric motor.
 When the pellet grill is turned on and the temperature is set wood pellets will be fed into a firepot.

 A hot rod igniter then heats up those pellets until a fire is started.
 At the same time, an induction/combustion fan is providing air.
 The fuel and air mixture/percentages will dictate the temperature the grill achieves and also the quantity of smoke produced.